topher-lo/PyShopper/README.md

 - This mini-project is under active development.
 - The code is currently NOT usable.
 I've specified the Shopper model in PyMC3 but it is not optimized.
 - PyShopper code has only been run on a dataset with 100 observed trips (~300 observations).
+- Depending on your RAM, I do not know whether the code is memory efficient enough for a larger dataset.
 - Inference via NUTS MCMC sampling seems to converge in this very limited sample.
-- Sampling, however, is very slow and takes over 5 hours to complete on my T590 ThinkPad.
+- Sampling is very slow and takes over 5 hours to complete on my T590 ThinkPad.

 ## Background
 The goals of this mini-project were to: